stenversavi/Projects/README.md

 Download ZIP folder of the solution.

 -> Download ZIP folder
- -> Extract contents to your preffered location
+ -> Extract contents to your preferred location
   -> Open folder
    -> SpinTEK
     -> App